BryanJ1ang/Blackjack/README.md

 ## Inspiration
 Back in high school, my friends and I used to play card games all the time during lunch time.
 Games such as Big Two and Crazy Eights gave me fond memories but Blackjack in particular was unforgettable.
 We used rocks and erases as our money and just had a blast pretending we were winning big money.
-As such, this project pays a bit of homage to my high school days as well as letting me refine my Python skills.
+As such, this project pays a bit of homage to my high school days as well as letting me develop my Python and general programming skills.

 ## The Process